marcomontalbano/video-to-markdown/README.md

 ### Setup

-`cd` into your local copy of the repository and run `npm install`
+`cd` into your local copy of the repository and run `yarn install`

 ```
 cd video-to-markdown
-npm install
+yarn install
 ```

 ```
-npm start
+yarn start
 ```

 This will start the client server on http://localhost:8080, and the netlify-lambda server on http://localhost:8081.